MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 The Simple substitution feature lets you substitute and maintain products in the product master data, and reference substitute products during order creation.
 This feature can be turned on when you must substitute one product with another product for a limited period.

-To turn on the Simple substitution feature, follow these steps.
+To turn on the Simple substitution feature, follow these steps:

 1. Go to **Settings \> General App Settings \> Order handling preferences**.
 1. Select **Manage**.
 1. Select **Simple Substitution**, and then set the option to **On**.

-To maintain the substitute product in **Products**, follow these steps.
+To maintain the substitute product in **Products**, follow these steps:

 1. Go to **Demand Planning \> Products \> Additional Details \> Product Relationships**.
 1. Select **New Product Relationship**.